wooseok1152/wooseok1152/README.md

     - skill used : Python, Flask
     - what I've learned : how to collaborate with developers based on REST API

-6. AutoML service in RealData(classified, project in progress)
+6. customer segmentation in KT(classified, project in progress)

-    - customer segmentation in KT
+    - conduct customer segmentation
     - skill used : Apache Hadoop, Apache Hive, Presto, Python

 # History of other activities